eudangeld/simple_dart_tools/README.md

 # simple_dart_tools
-Simple validators for dart/flotter projects projects
+Simple validators for dart/flotter projects projects.

+Validators
+- Validate email
+- Validate Brazilian cpf

 ## Using on flutter projects
 Add this in your pubspec.yaml file